xiaoxiae/Clis/scanning/turntable/README.md

 ## Construction
 1. print the parts of the printer (found in the `parts/` folder)
 2. add bearings and the motor
-3. wire and power everything properly
+3. wire and power everything
 4. load code to the Arduino (found in the `code/` folder)

 After this, the Arduino can be controlled as seen in the the `code/code.ino` script.